 sudo reboot

-Using the Config File
+Using the SSH Config File

 touch ~/.ssh/config